caseyg/awesome/TOPICS.md

 *   [jkbrzt/rrule](https://github.com/jkbrzt/rrule) - JavaScript library for working with recurrence rules for calendar dates as defined in the iCalendar RFC and more.

+*   [lukevella/rallly](https://github.com/lukevella/rallly) - Rallly is an open-source scheduling and collaboration tool designed to make organizing events and meetings easier.

 ## daw

 *   [HelgeSverre/supersaw](https://github.com/HelgeSverre/supersaw) - Open Source Web Based DAW written in Svelte